omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 A few other concepts that appear in this article:

 * Chips: Small disks that represent money.
-In the image above you can see them on the table close to the player in green, white, red and blue.
-Different colors represent different amounts (e.g. green 10 cent, white 50 cent etc.).
+In the image above you can see green, white, red and blue chips on the table close to the player.
+Different colors represent different amounts (e.g. green 10 cent, white 50 cent).
 * Stack: The chips that are currently yours.
 In the image above those green, white, red and blue chips are this player's stack.
 * Pot: The chips in the center of the table where all the bets by the different players get added.
 The winner of a hand takes the pot and adds it to their stack.
 At the very beginning of a hand the pot is usually empty.

 ## ...
 Back to the Main Article